conda/conda/docs/source/user-guide/tasks/manage-channels.rst

 #.
 Sorts packages from highest to lowest channel priority.

 #.
-Sorts tied packages---same channel priority---from highest to
+Sorts tied packages---packages with the same channel priority---from highest to
    lowest version number.
 For example, if channelA contains NumPy 1.12.0 and 1.13.1, NumPy 1.13.1 will be sorted higher.

 #.
-Sorts still-tied packages---same channel priority and same
+Sorts still-tied packages---packages with the same channel priority and same
    version---from highest to lowest build number.
 For example, if channelA contains both NumPy 1.12.0 build 1 and build 2, build 2 is sorted first.
 Any packages in channelB would be sorted below those in channelA.

 #.
 Installs the first package on the sorted list that satisfies
    the installation specifications.